 We understand there are many who wish to help us in the North Island, it just isn't practical (or possible!) for us to be based all over New Zealand.

 However, you can still assist us in many other ways - please see the "how you can help us" page in the tabs above, OR click the button on right to access information about becoming a Short Term Foster or Transporter for the Trust.

 Please carefully consider whether you are seriously able to commit to becoming a foster carer, prior to submitting your application.
 Fostering a dog is more than simply providing a roof over it's head.
 It involves a lot of time, patience and training.
 It is a considerable commitment to make!

 What do you provide foster carers with?

-Please note: these items (aside from bedding) do not go with the dogs once they are adopted.
-These items are to be returned to NZCR, or retained for use on the next foster dog.
+Please note: these items (aside from beds and bedding) do not go with the dogs once they are adopted.
+These items are to be returned to NZCR for use on the next dog(s) that enter care.
 Items such as: Beds, bedding, vet books and council tags, alongside any toys or other items gifted to the dog by fosters or the Trustees are the only items to be passed on to Adopters.